weaversa/cryptol-course/INSTALL.md

 [Gitpod.io](https://gitpod.io), a development environment hosting service that opens the course right in your web-browser.
-We have pre-loaded all of the tools you'll need to complete the main Cryptol track of this course (we are currently missing support for SAW).
+We have pre-loaded all of the tools you'll need to complete the main Cryptol track of this course.
 Simply click the link below to start.
 Your personal Gitpod instance will need a couple of minutes to initialize the first time you click the link.
 If you close the Gitpod browser window, your work will be saved, though every time you return to the link, Gitpod will start a fresh workspace.
 To restart a previous workspace, go to https://gitpod.io/workspaces/.
 You can also pin a workspace to keep it from being deleted after 14 days of inactivity.

 With this method, you can save files on a virtual machine and start and stop it at will.
 There isn't an easy way to transfer files from